 Plain English playbooks with conditional logic and @-mention actions.
 'If customer asks for refund AND order is under 30 days, @Shopify Process Refund.
 Otherwise, escalate to human with reason.'
 Deep customization without coding.

-Captain is easier to set up for simple Q&A. Hay is more powerful for complex automation workflows.
+Captain is easier to set up for simple Q&A. Hay.chat is more powerful for complex automation workflows.

 Chatwoot